MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites-standalone.md

 ## Windows event log requirements

 Defender for Identity detection relies on specific [Windows Event logs](event-collection-overview.md) that the sensor parses from your domain controllers.
-For the correct events to be audited and included in the Windows Event log, your domain controllers require accurate Advanced Audit Policy settings.
-For more information, see, [Advanced audit policy check](../configure-windows-event-collection.md).
+For the correct events to be audited and included in the Windows Event log, your domain controllers require accurate Windows Advanced Audit Policy settings.

+For more information, see, [Advanced audit policy check](../configure-windows-event-collection.md) and [Advanced security audit policies](/windows/security/threat-protection/auditing/advanced-security-auditing) in the Windows documentation.

 - To make sure that [Windows Event 8004 is audited](../configure-windows-event-collection.md#configure-ntlm-auditing) as needed by the service, review your [NTLM audit settings](/archive/blogs/askds/ntlm-blocking-and-you-application-analysis-and-auditing-methodologies-in-windows-7).